lanzhang128/IGPVAE/README.md

+# Overview
+This is the repository for paper: [On the Effect of Isotropy on VAE Representations of Text](TBD).

+## Dataset
+We provide datasets used in this paper via Google Drive: https://drive.google.com/file/d/1Vh5C1A74DosCpX4Wdnjr5t5sye01FjCb/view?usp=sharing.

-# LSTM-VAE Implementation and Relevant Evaluations
+## LSTM-VAE Implementation and Relevant Evaluations
 Before using any file in this repository, please create two directories under the root directory named ''Dataset'' and ''model'', respectively.
 The Dataset directory is used to storage datasets.
 The model directory is used to storage models and relevant evaluation results.

-## External Package Required
+### External Package Required
 Tensorflow 2, Numpy, Pandas, Scikit-Learn, NLTK, Matplotlib.

-## Python File Usage
+### Python File Usage
 #### lstm_vae.py
 VAE training.
 Type "python lstm_vae.py -h" for help of training configuration.
 The dataset path is the relative path under Dataset directory.
 The trained model path is going to be the relative path under model directory.
 #### lstm_ae.py